Augmentations are Sheaves: The augmentation category of a Legendrian link

 To associate signs to disks that determine the differential of $\alg(\Lambda^m_f)$, we use the choice of orientation signs given above Proposition \ref{prop:mcopyseq}.
 The sign of a disk is then determined by the number of its corners that occupy quadrants with negative orientation signs.
 At each even-degree generator, two quadrants, as in Figure \ref{fig:ReebSigns}, are assumed to have been chosen for $\Lambda$ to calculate the differential on $\alg(\Lambda)$.
 For even-degree generators of $\Lambda^m_f$, we have assigned the location of quadrants with negative orientation signs as follows: for $a_k^{ij}$, we take the quadrants that correspond to the quadrants chosen for $a_k$; for $x^{ij}$, we take the quadrants to the right of $\Lambda^j$ as we follow the orientation of $\Lambda^j$ (in Figure~\ref{fig:HalfTwists}, these are the bottom two quadrants at each $x^{ij}$).

 We next identify disks that contribute to the differential on $\alg(\Lambda^m_f)$.
-These disks consist of two types, ``thick'' and ``thin'': thick disks limit to disks for $\alg(\Lambda)$ in the limit that the $m$ copies of $\Lambda^m$ approach each other, while thin disks limit to curves along $\Lambda$ following the negative gradient flow for the Morse function $f$.
+These disks consist of two types, ``thick'' and ``thin'': viewed in the Lagrangian projection of $\Lambda^m_f$, thin disks are those disks whose images are entirely in the neighborhood of $\Lambda$ that contains the $m$-copies of $\Lambda^m_f$, and all other disks are thick, cf. \cite{Mishachev, NgR}.
+It is not hard to see from the combinatorics of $\Lambda^m_f$ that thick disks limit to disks for $\alg(\Lambda)$ in the limit that the $m$ copies of $\Lambda^m$ approach each other, while thin disks limit to curves along $\Lambda$ following the negative gradient flow for the Morse function $f$.

 Since the height of Reeb chords induces a filtration on $\alg(\Lambda^m)$, the $x_k^{ij},y_k^{ij}$ form a differential subalgebra and the differentials of these generators only involve thin disks.
 An inspection of Figure~\ref{fig:HalfTwists} shows that the only disks contributing to $\partial(y_k^{ij})$ (i.e., with positive quadrant at $y_k^{ij}$ and negative quadrants at all other corners) are triangles that remain within the half twist, with two negative corners at $y_k^{i\ell},y_k^{\ell j}$ for some $i<\ell<j$.
 (See also the right-hand inset in Figure~\ref{fig:trefoil-3-xy} where positive quadrants at crossings are decorated with dots.)
 The disks contributing to $\partial(x_k^{ij})$, which have a positive corner at $x_k^{ij}$, are of four types, as follows.
 There are bigons with negative corner at $y_k^{ij}$, and triangles with negative corners at $x_k^{i\ell},y_k^{\ell j}$; both of these types of disks follow $\Lambda$ from $*_k$ to the local minimum of $f$ that follows $*_k$.
 In addition, there are bigons and triangles that follow the $\Lambda$ from $*_k$ to the preceding local minimum (which has the same enumeration as $*_{c(t_k)}$); the bigons have negative corner at $y_{c(t_k)}^{ij}$, and the triangles have negative corners at $y_{c(t_k)}^{i\ell},x_k^{\ell j}$.
 It follows that the differentials for $X_k,Y_k$ are as in the statement of the proposition.